ds1/ds1.github.io/ReadMe.md

-# schmitz.ai
+# schmitzai
 Repo for custom content on schmitz.ai

-This project is a placeholder for a React-based portfolio website for Dan Schmitz, a product designer/prototyper with extensive experience in UX design and technology commercialization.
+This project is a React-based portfolio website for Dan Schmitz, an Interaction Designer with extensive experience in UX/UI design and technology commercialization.

-# WORK IN PROGRESS
-# UPDATED JULY 31, 2024

 ## Project Overview